 It’s not just cold-starting the engine that becomes difficult with a bad MAP sensor.
 It also extends to your vehicle’s ability to accelerate.
 Next time you start pouring on the gas to pass somebody on a country lane and your car hesitates or fails to give you the power you need.
 It could be due to MAP sensor problems.

 In the worst cases, trouble with the MAP sensor, and associated issues like vacuum leaks and lean fuel-air ratios, might damage the pistons and bearings.
 The catalytic converter could be ruined, and the engine will stop operating entirely.

 If you’re experiencing any of these MAP sensor symptoms, you’ll want to be able to perform at least a basic troubleshooting and diagnostic session.

 Where do you start your search?
 What can cause a MAP sensor to perform inaccurately or fail?
 Here are two systems:

-- Electrical system: Make sure the MAP sensor’s electrical connections, and the associated wiring, are all firmly attached.
+- Electrical system: Ensure the MAP sensor’s electrical connections and the associated wiring are all firmly attached.
 None of the pins should be bent.
 Also, check the wiring connections between the MAP sensor and the engine control module or electronic control unit.
-Sometimes, the harsh conditions within the engine, coupled with vibrations and harsh temperatures over time, are enough to compromise the internal circuitry of the sensor.
+Sometimes, the harsh conditions within the engine, coupled with vibrations and extreme temperatures over time, are enough to compromise the sensor’s internal circuitry.